samgoldman97/mist/README.md

 ```

 Output predictions can be found in `quickstart/model_predictions` and are included by default with the repository.

+Note that permanent links to pretrained models can be downloaded from

 ## Data <a name="data"></a>